 Restaurants · Seafood · Special Occasion

 The good neighbours reunited!
 Quebecoise, Betty, Kournikova and I met up for our girls’ night.
 It’s been a while, as Betty was busy giving birth to a handsome little fellow.
-We settled on FinePrint because Kournikova wanted to check it out.
+We settled on FinePrint, located in Calgary’s prime downtown location on Stephen Avenue.
 Let’s listen to “I’ll Be Seeing You” by Jimmy Durante.

 Quebecoise selected a bottle of Paul Mas Viognier ($56), which she noted was surprisingly affordable, given the Stephen Avenue location.
 Betty enjoyed this white wine so much that she asked me to send her the picture I had taken so she could search for it at her local liquor store.